 Over the past 20 years, the monarch butterfly population in North America has plummeted.
 Their increasing scarcity in southern Canada is in large part due to the loss of the insect’s primary breeding habitat and food source, milkweed.

 Currently, precious little data exists on milkweed’s distribution in Canada.
-That’s why from July 28th to August 5th, a coalition of researchers from across the country is encouraging the public to get out into the field, photograph and report sightings of monarch butterflies and milkweed plants.
+That’s why each summer, a coalition of researchers from across the country encourage the public to get out into the field, photograph and report sightings of monarch butterflies and milkweed plants.

 On threats to the monarch butterfly population